rehive/docs/source/includes/_authentication.md

 }
 ```

-Logs the current user out and destroy all the Tokens related to the user that have expiry dates.
+Logs the current user out and destroy all the tokens related to the user that have expiry dates.

 ### Endpoint